yogesh-bansal/ArbGovernanceInsightToolkit/README.md

 ### Description

-Our `ArbGovernanceInsightToolkit` package contains a shiny app which analyzes and visualizes data to uncover patterns of support and potential centralization of power within governance forums.
+Our `ArbGovernanceInsightToolkit` repo contains a shiny app which analyzes and visualizes data to uncover patterns of support and potential centralization of power within governance forums.

 ### Walkthrough